-Of course, we included AirPods, they’re Apple made after all and contain some great features, but we also think there are some great options out there not made by Apple.
-The silicon valley giant likes to make their customers think that they are the be-all and end-all when it comes to their products and accessories.
+Of course, we included AirPods, they’re Apple made after all, and contain some great features, but we also think there are some great options out there not made by Apple.
+The silicon valley giant likes to make its customers think that they are the be-all and end-all when it comes to its products and accessories.
 Often they’ll restrict features to their own branded products to help control their ecosystem, but sometimes gimmicks don’t outweigh solid and reliable features.

 These are the things we’ve considered in this buyer’s guide.
 We want to recommend not only the best products but the products that actually deliver and don’t claim to have features that are quite redundant in practice.
 That’s why our favorite pick isn’t an Apple product at all.
 It has features that work well and deliver, although they are one of the more expensive choices in this buyer’s guide.

 They are charged using their case and pair to an iPhone by using Bluetooth.
 From there, they sync up automatically every time they are removed from a case.
 They will then handle any audio job the iPhone throws at it.

 Can I Use Other Earbuds Instead Of AirPods?